-Announced in fall 2017, “Signs” is New York City’s current Vision Zero public awareness campaign.
+“Signs” is New York City’s current Vision Zero public awareness campaign.
 Comprehensive market research informed the creation of the new campaign, which builds upon Vision Zero’s existing communications.
 “Signs” acknowledges the complexities of driving in a busy urban environment, while recognizing that simple behaviors can ultimately save lives.
+The effort includes television and radio advertisements as well as a variety of still photographs for outdoor and digital placements.
 Learn more about New York City’s Vision Zero initiative at nyc.gov/visionzero.

 “Work Zone Heroes”

 Each spring, the U.S. Department of Transportation and the Federal Highway Administration observe National Work Zone Awareness Week to bring national attention to motorist and worker safety in work zones.
 DOT will hold a press conference and place a variety of advertisements to raise driver awareness and decrease crashes in work zones.
 National Work Zone Awareness Week 2018 is April 9-13.

 Work Zone Facts at a Glance

 - On average, 700 work zone fatalities occur nationwide every year.

 - More than 35,000 people are injured each year as a result of motor vehicle crashes in work zones.

 - Nearly four in five victims in work zone crashes are drivers and passengers.

 - 25 NYC DOT workers have been injured in work zone incidents since 2009.

 - Drive within the posted speed limits and avoid all distracting activities.